The invisible girls on the autism spectrum

 How are we different?

-Many people I have encountered have expressed disbelief that I am Autistic.
-Their experiences with Autism showed a complete disparity to their observations of my behaviour.
+Many people I have encountered have expressed disbelief that I am autistic.
+Their experiences with autism showed a complete disparity to their observations of my behavior.
 To my friends and acquaintances, I seemed perfectly normal.
-I made friends, was sociable, intelligent and had a sense of humour.
-In their eyes I had never exhibited any of the commonly known Autistic behaviours – I made eye contact, I acted “normally”, I was well-spoken and thoughtful, I didn’t “meltdown” or hit myself or others.
+I made friends, was sociable, intelligent and had a sense of humor.
+In their eyes I had never exhibited any of the commonly known autistic behaviors – I made eye contact, I acted “normally”, I was well-spoken and thoughtful, I didn’t “meltdown” or hit myself or others.
 To them, I was just like everybody else.
 However, appearances can be deceiving.

 The problem with recognition and getting a proper diagnosis